rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 ### Case study - conservation feature

-#### First, we run training and evaluation for models with and without conservaion to illustrate mentioned poits.
+#### First, we run training and evaluation for models with and without conservation to illustrate mentioned points.

 Notes:
 * The default model was trained with `-sample_negatives_from_decoys 1` and the default conservation model with `-sample_negatives_from_decoys 0`.
-  Here we need to use the same value: otherwise the distribution of positve and negative instances (SAS points) would be different and `point_AUPRC` and `point_AUC` would be uncomparable.
+  Here we need to use the same value: otherwise the distribution of positive and negative instances (SAS points) would be different and `point_AUPRC` and `point_AUC` would be incomparable.
 * Training on `chen11-fpocket.ds` because we are using `sample_negatives_from_decoys 1`.
 * `-loop 10` does 10 runs with different random seed and averages results.